Smoke Sprite: Background

 In the summer of 2022, Hwang and RM were working on their individual albums when they met by chance in a recording studio.
 While sharing their work with each other, Hwang showed RM an early demo of the "Smoke Sprite" instrumental, leading the pair to collaborate on developing the song.
 On the first day of writing the lyrics, RM kneeled down in front of Hwang while suggesting the chorus line "Take on my knees".

 On March 9, 2023, Hwang released a teaser video for the single which revealed a 10-second snippet of the chorus, along with a variety of shots from the upcoming music video.

 The music video for "Smoke Sprite" portrays Hwang in a series of surreal scenarios, such as floating in a pool of water, running through snowy mountains with a sunburn, and shooting herself with a bow.

 Reception

-Upon release, "Smoke Sprite" received positive reviews from music critics, with Mary Sirosky of Consequence describing the song as "effortlessly cool".
+Upon release, "Smoke Sprite" received positive reviews from music critics, with Mary Siroky of Consequence describing the song as "effortlessly cool".

 The Bias List gave it a rating of 8/10, calling it a "much more alternative sound than the glossy K-pop surrounding it".
 Dr. Colette Balmain of View of the Arts gave "Smoke Sprite" a rating of 4.5/5, discussing the "visual and lyrical eroticism" of the song, and comparing Hwang's use of personas in the music video to Cindy Sherman's Untitled Film Stills.